vladimir-tutin/Plex-Auto-Collections/README.md

 works off a configuration file to create/update Plex collection.
 Supports IMDB and TMDb lists as well as built in Plex filters such as actors, genres, year, studio and more.
 For more filters refer to the [plexapi.video.Movie](https://python-plexapi.readthedocs.io/en/latest/modules/video.html#plexapi.video.Movie) documentation.
 Not everything has been tested, so results may vary based off the filter.
+A TMDb api key is required to scan TMDb URLs.

 When parsing IMDB or TMBd lists the script will create a list of movies that are missing from Plex.
 If an TMDb and Radarr api-key are supplied then the option will be presented to pass the list of movies along to Radarr.

 As well as updating collections based off configuration files there is the ability to add new collections based off filters, delete collections, search for collections and manage the collections in the configuration file.
+Collection poster and summary can also be managed with this script.

 Thanks to [/u/deva5610](https://www.reddit.com/user/deva5610) for [IMDBList2PlexCollection](https://github.com/deva5610/IMDBList2PlexCollection) which prompted the idea for a